The Monarchy in Daily Life

-If you go camping for a weekend, or enjoy a picnic away from the busy city, you may well find that a provincial campsite or federal park is posted "Crown Lands—no shooting or hunting".
-The term does not mean that The Queen personally owns or administers the park, but that her government—elected by us, provincial or federal, owns and controls them.
+If you go camping for a weekend, or enjoy a picnic away from the busy city, you may well find that a provincial campsite or federal park is posted “Crown Lands—no shooting or hunting”.
+The term does not mean that The King personally owns or administers the park, but that his government—elected by us, provincial or federal, owns and controls them.
 Across all of Canada, great tracts of forest and tundra are Crown Lands.
 Certain bridges are also controlled by the federal government, and so are patrolled by the RCMP rather than a provincial or local police force.
 In the same way, some provinces such as Ontario have retained the tradition of designating highways as the King’s Highway (relating to the monarch when the route was first built) to emphasize that all have access to it—recalling an earlier time in our history when most roads were privately owned, and their owners, not the government, kept toll fees for their personal enrichment.